jod35/Fast-Food-Fast/README.md

 - Users can update or delete their orders if they are not yet worked on
 - Restaurants view orders and confirm delivery
 - Users can change their credentials if needed
+- Restaurant can mark orders as complete
+- Restaurant can keep track of complete orders

 ## Built With